squirrel-forge/node-util/README.md

 ## Notes

-[**Breaking changes**] since version *^1.4.0* all external dependencies were removed and make optional peer dependencies and therefore must be installed manually when required.
+[**Breaking changes**] since version *^1.4.0* all external dependencies were removed and made optional peer dependencies and therefore must be installed manually when required.

 ### Optional dependencies